Skip to content

 Marriage is just one (albeit, huge) example of where the art of commitment has been lost.
 You don’t have to look hard to find others.

 Think about someone who joins the school show choir or volleyball team, but frequently skips practices.
-Or the friend who promises to greet attendees to your art exhibit, but fails to show up.
+Or the friend who promises to greet attendees to your art exhibit, but fails to show.
 The coworker who doesn’t uphold his end of a group project, the club member who promises to provide four dozen cookies for a bake sale fundraiser but forgets to bring them, the team member who promises to abstain from alcohol, then gets drunk at a frat party…

 What about those who are chronically late?
 Isn’t that a form of not taking commitment seriously?